· ·

 Networking within the organisation can lead to new opportunities and be as beneficial for the employee’s career as it is for the company.
 Building a network is more than just attending social functions; it involves engaging with colleagues and team members to foster a strong bond and mutual support.

-In conclusion, it becomes evident that mastering communication and constructing robust relationships with peers, managers, and a more comprehensive network are foundational to a successful tenure in any organisational role.
+In conclusion, mastering communication and constructing robust relationships with peers, managers and a broader network are foundational to a successful tenure in any organisational role.

 Navigating Your New Role